YiyanYang0728/PHILM/README.md

 ---

+### Tutorial
+A step-by-step tutorial for phage-host interaction prediction from **7,016 healthy human stool samples** is available [here](https://yiyanyang0728.github.io/PHILM/).

+---

 **Below, we provide a quick walk-through of PHILM using an example dataset.
-For more detailed instructions, please visit the [step-by-step tutorial](https://yiyanyang0728.github.io/PHILM/).**
+For more detailed instructions, please visit the [step-by-step tutorial](https://yiyanyang0728.github.io/PHILM/) above.**

 ### 1. Data Preparation